chrometoasters/ct-sass-at-contrast/README.md

 ## Dependencies

-The high contrast colour scheme is namespaced using a Sass Map, so one of the following is required:
+The high contrast colour scheme uses Sass Maps for namespacing, and `@at-root`, so one of the following is required:

-1. Compass `1.0.0.alpha.19`
+1. Sass `3.3` or higher
-1. Sass `3.3`+
+1. Compass `1.0.0.alpha.19` or higher

 ## Set up